AAN-innopolis/Sales_Decline_Forecasting/README.md

 - The system provides an intuitive interface (Streamlit) where users can:
   - Select a store from a dropdown (or enter its ID if it exists in the database).
   - Select a vendor (or view all vendors).
-  - Specify the forecast horizon (e.g., 7, 30, or 90 days).
-  - Receive a sales forecast, trend graph, and explanations of key factors.
+  - Receive a sales forecast for the next 30 days.
-- If a non-existent store is entered, the system prompts the user to select from existing stores or provides an average forecast for a group.

 ## Example Usage Scenario (for Demo/Presentation)

 1. The user selects a store and vendor from the list.
-2. The system generates a sales forecast for the chosen period.
+2. The system generates a sales forecast for the chosen store.
-3. A graph with predictions and explanations is displayed (e.g., impact of holidays, seasonality, product categories).
-4. Users can compare forecasts for different vendors or stores.
+3. Users can compare forecasts for different vendors or stores.

 ## Technical Details

 - Modular architecture, easily extensible and scalable.
 - All data processing and training steps are logged.
-- Uses Airflow for orchestration, MLflow for experiment tracking and Feast for feature management.
+- Uses Airflow for orchestration, Temsorboard for experiment tracking.
 - Integration with external services via API is supported.

 ## Getting Started